C3PO-1/imed-downloader-html/README.md

-# IPTV Player for Xtream Codes
+# IPTV Player for M3U Playlists

-This is a simple Python GUI application for macOS (including Apple Silicon) that connects to an Xtream Codes IPTV server, lists available bouquets (groups), allows searching channels and opens streams with the default video player.
+This is a simple Python GUI application for macOS (including Apple Silicon) that loads an M3U playlist, lists available bouquets (groups), allows searching channels and opens streams with VLC by default on macOS.

 ## Requirements

 - Python 3 with Tkinter (included with standard Python on macOS)
 - `requests` library (`pip install requests`)
 - A video player installed (e.g., VLC).
-Streams are opened using the default handler via the `open` command.
+On macOS the streams are opened in VLC using `open -a VLC`; other platforms use the system default handler.

 ## Usage